sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 ### Set up the displays

-- Open up the Raspberry Pi command terminal enter the following line to edit the Raspberry Pi configuration file:
+- Open up the Raspberry Pi command terminal enter each line, one at a time, to copy the display driver and to edit the Raspberry Pi configuration file:

   ```
+  sudo cp /MouseGoggles/Versions/EyeTrack/2.0/Install/gc9a01.bin /lib/firmware/
   sudo nano boot/firmware/config.txt
   ```

-- Open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/configtxt.txt`
+- In a separate window (leave the command terminal open), open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/configtxt.txt`

 - Copy the entire configtxt contents and paste it at the bottom of the config file (just below the `[all]`section)